xeeija/openapi-course/course/format.md

 A YAML version of >= 1.2 is required, as with this version, every JSON document is also a valid YAML document.

 It can be either a single file or divided into multiple files.
-When using multiple files, the `$ref` key is used to reference another file (see Reference Object/Schema Object)
+When using multiple files, the `$ref` key is used to reference another file (see Reference Object/Schema Object).
 It can be named anything, but the recommended name is `openapi.json` or `openapi.yaml`.

 Field names are usually case sensitive, unless it's stated otherwise.